 So, is cake flour necessary for this recipe?
 No, I don’t think so.

 But does it make this recipe taste better?
 I would definitely say yes.
-The improved consistency is so worth it.
+The improved consistency and texture is noticable and so worth it.

 If you don’t have cake flour, it’s easy to make your own: